lord-xld3/ts-assign/readme.md

 (U extends (boolean | string | number)? never: U /* This is more accurate, assigning an object without properties like primitives would result in nothing being assigned. */
 ```

+Improved return signature to filter out functions and primitives:

 ```ts
 ): T & (U extends object? {[K in keyof U]: U[K]}: never) /* if U has props, return an intersection of those props.
 Also prevents intersections of source functions with the target.
 Only the target can be callable, and it can't be re-assigned with Object.assign(). */